-I added Kerrygold dubliner cheese to the Colcannon not only to tighten up the cauliflower but to add a nutty cheese flavor as well.
+I added Kerrygold dubliner cheese to the Colcannon.
+Not only to tighten up the cauliflower but to add a nutty cheese flavor as well.
 Dubliner cheese reminds me of a sharp cheddar because of it bite and subtle tang.
 It’s a fantastic cheese for all sorts of applications from melting on burgers to slicing and serving on a ploughman’s platter.
-We keep this cheese on hand year round but admittedly it’s much easier to find in March around St Patrick’s Day.
+We keep this cheese on hand year round.
+Admittedly it’s much easier to find in March around St Patrick’s Day.
 Kerrygold butter is also my favorite butter to use for all my Keto recipes because of its creamy rich flavor and quality.
 Between these two products you know you’re going to have a fantastic final product.
 I find that any recipe will only be as good as the ingredients you use in it.

 Thanks as always for trying out this recipe and please tag me on instagram or Facebook if you please.
 I love seeing everyone’s pics and getting feedback on your thoughts.
 You can also comment below and rate the recipes so I can see what types of dishes are most successful.
 Remember, recipes are like roadmaps, you can always take another route